ns-bhandari/R-IA/README.md

 - A `README.md` explaining the system, logic structure, and tools used
 - Work that reflects system-level control, safety, diagnostics, and operator interaction

-> ✅ Project 1 (Liquid Blending System) has been added.
-More to follow.

 ---